 The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 Schools are free to decide how to allocate this funding to best support the raising attainment for the most vulnerable pupils.

-Examples of Impact in 2017-18
+Examples of Impact in 2019/20

-The school’s Pupil Premium Strategies will be reviewed annually
+These priorities will be reviewed annually